 The curriculum listed below offers, in addition to core courses, an array of elective courses from which you may choose to custom-design a program consistent with your areas of interest.
+In addition, the Institute conducts workshops on specific areas of interest like Social Media Communication and Writing for the Wires.
 No other journalism college has comparable offerings of professional courses to prepare you adequately for an excellent career start.
 The stream you choose and the courses you select will give you a competitive edge over others in your job.

 Web-publishing software is used to design, create and operate web publications as part of the course work.
 Lectures, seminars with guest speakers, individual assignments and workshops form part of the pedagogy.

 In addition, students learn the basics of Print and Broadcast to ensure they are truly convergent and can work in any stream.